School hours: 9 am-1 pm (extended day to 3 pm available Monday-Thursday)

 "We have had two kids at Malibu Pres for several years, and we are so thankful for the way the amazing teachers have poured into our children.
 When our kids arrive each day, they are welcomed into loving arms (figuratively and literally!) and a playful, educational environment.
 I highly recommend MPNS and would easily choose this place again if given the opportunity."

 Kristy - mom of 2

 At MPNS we believe that Christian values should be both “caught” and “taught."
 Therefore our curriculum continually emphasizes kindness, sharing, generosity, honesty, love and care for our earth and its inhabitants; and other values practiced and taught by Jesus.
 At Christmas time we share the story of the birth of Jesus.
 We begin each snack and mealtime with the following prayer: “For food and friends and loving care, we give You thanks, O God.
 Amen."
 We also participate in a chapel music time with our wonderful Malibu Presbyterian Church Children's Director twice a week.
 Beyond that, we prefer to leave your child’s spiritual training in the hands of the family.
-We will never denigrate a child for his or his family’s beliefs, nor will we force ours on your child.
+We will never denigrate a child for his or her family’s beliefs, nor will we force ours on your child.
 We love sharing and hearing about all children's cultures and religious practices.
 We value and welcome religious diversity.
 All children are equally respected and welcomed here.
 At the same time, please be aware that all services of Malibu Presbyterian Church, from Sunday School to pastoral counseling, are readily available to your family.
 MPC wants to be home to those of you who do not already have a church family.